codecentric/computer-vision-drone/_pages/opencv-python-examples/opencv-read-and-save-images.md

-# opencv read and save images
+# Read and save images

-## read image from disk
+### Read image from disk

 ```python
 img = cv2.imread('path', flag)
 ```

-reads the image from the path provided.
+Reads the image from the path provided.
 Here, ```flag = cv2.IMREAD_COLOR, cv2.IMREAD_GRAYSCALE, cv2.IMREAD_UNCHANGED``` determines whether the image is read as color, grayscale or as such, i.e. including the [alpha channel](http://www.howtogeek.com/howto/42393/rgb-cmyk-alpha-what-are-image-channels-and-what-do-they-mean/).
 Alternatively, the flag can be specified as an integer, i.e. ```flag = 1,0,-1```.

 An image can be displayed in a named window: